TheGazette/tilda/README.md

 # Tilda

-Tilda is TNA's Implementation of the Linked Data API.
+Tilda is an Implementation of the Linked Data API.
 What this means is that it is a library (built on top of Spring and RDF4J) that can be used to build "Linked Data API" applications - REST APIs that connect to a SPARQL backend server,